Originally indicated that the bearer was from the English city of Lincoln, called Lindum Colonia

 Originally denoted a person who hailed from one of the various places in Britain called Marley

 , ultimately meaning either "pleasant wood", "boundary wood" or "marten wood" in Old English.
-One of the main characters in Charles Dickens' 'A Christmas Carol' (1843) bears this last name.
+One of the main characters in Charles Dickens' 'A Christmas Carol' (1843) bears this surname.

-Originally a name for a person from Marlow (Buckinghamshire), England.
+Originally a name for a person from Marlow in Buckinghamshire, England.
 The place name means "remnants of a lake" from Old English mere

 "lake" and lafe